whyorean/AuroraStore/README.md

 ## FAQs

-Please visit the [Aurora Wiki](https://auroraoss.com/faq/) on our website.
+Please visit the [Aurora Wiki](https://gitlab.com/AuroraOSS/AuroraStore/-/wikis/home) of this project for FAQs.
 You can also reach out to us on our support chat on [Telegram](https://t.me/AuroraSupport).

 ## Translations